daehli/sandbox/botpress-ledger/README.md

 1,000,000,00 // Please no
 ```

-This case is pretty difficulte to handle.
+This case is pretty difficult to handle.
 Don't use this donation.
-Put a dot instent a of comma for separating the decimal.
+Put a dot instant a of comma for separating the decimal.

 ## Description

 For the moment the description is the dumpers parser.
-He only take the rest of the String and make a Concatenation with all the rest.
+He only take the rest of the string and make a Concatenation with all the rest.
 Will change soon.

 **What you can do**